jsenv/importmap/readme.md

 ## Introduction

 `jsenv-import-map` implements importMap in native js.
-It is used by jsenv to use importMap even if they are not yet supported.<br />
+It is used by jsenv to use importMap even if they are not implemented by browsers.<br />
 — see [importMap spec](https://github.com/WICG/import-maps)

 It has the following exports